MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/combine-automatic-manual-flushing.md

 ---
 title: Combine Automatic and Manual Flushing
-description: Walkthrough for a production planner at Contoso Coffee, who wants to combine automatic and manual flushing. ms.date: 04/01/2022 ms.topic: article ms.service: dynamics365-business-central
+description: 'Walkthrough for a production planner at Contoso Coffee, who wants to combine automatic and manual flushing.' ms.date: 04/01/2022 ms.topic: article ms.service: dynamics365-business-central
 author: edupont04
 ms.author: andreipa
-ms.openlocfilehash: c5552d81dc612070b5dd5512222806527e18ce7e
-ms.sourcegitcommit: 00a8acc82cdc90e0d0db9d1a4f98a908944fd50a
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "9078768"
 ---

-# <a name="walkthrough-combine-automatic-and-manual-flushing"></a>Walkthrough: Combine Automatic and Manual Flushing
+# Walkthrough: Combine Automatic and Manual Flushing

 In this article, we take you through the steps to use the Contoso Coffee demo data in flushing.

-## <a name="scenario"></a>Scenario
+## Scenario

 You are the production planner at Contoso Coffee.
 You must create a new production order for ten units of item SP-SCM1004, AutoDrip.
 Some components and operations will be forward flushed, others backward flushed based on different conditions.

-## <a name="steps"></a>Steps
+## Steps

 > [Note!]
 Remember to adjust inventory by posting Item Journal with opening balances.